Consensys/verax-documentation/get-involved/governance/proposal-templates.md

 ### Provider Overview

 Detail the issuer's background, onboarding objectives, the expected timeline, the team involved, and benefits to the Verax community.
-Clarify the issuer’s role and how it aligns with Verax’s broader goals.
+Clarify the issuer's role and how it aligns with Verax's broader goals.

 ### Provider Motivation

-Explain the relevance and potential benefits of onboarding this issuer to Verax’s ecosystem.
+Explain the relevance and potential benefits of onboarding this issuer to Verax' ecosystem.
 Highlight the issuer's advantages to Verax and how it addresses specific needs within the ecosystem.

 ### Provider Integration Technical Considerations